Indian Trader (1791 ship): Career

 Indian Trader returned to Lloyd's Register in the 1798 volume.
 Her master was Manlove, her owner was M. Benson, and her trade was Liverpool–Jamaica.
 Captain Joseph Manlove acquired a letter of marque on 18 June 1798.
-Lloyd's List reported on 18 July 1800 that Indian Trader, Manlove, master, had sailed from Jamaica for Liverpool, but had to return because of damage to her masts.
+Lloyd's List reported on 18 July 1800, that Indian Trader, Manlove, master, had sailed from Jamaica for Liverpool, but had to return because of damage to her masts.

 Captain James Corless acquired a letter of marque on 26 August 1801.
 D. Sheepe replaced him according to Lloyd's Register for 1803.

 The data below is from the Register of Shipping.

-On 26 September 1815 Indian Trader, Lea, master, ran aground at Liverpool while returning from Jamaica.
+On 26 September 1815, Indian Trader, Lea, master, ran aground at Liverpool while returning from Jamaica.
 She was got off, reportedly without damage.

-On 6 July 1821 Indian Trader sailed from Belfast with 200 migrants.
+On 6 July 1821, Indian Trader sailed from Belfast with 200 migrants.
 She arrived at Quebec on 21 August.

 On 31 May 1823, Indian Trader was at Sierra Leone when a lightning strike destroyed her mainmast.

-Lloyd's List reported on 21 December 1827 that Maria had damaged Indian Trader.
+Lloyd's List reported on 21 December 1827, that Maria had damaged Indian Trader.

-On 13 January 1828 a gale drove Jessie Lawson into Indian Trader.
+On 13 January 1828, a gale drove Jessie Lawson into Indian Trader.
 Jessie Lawson then ran aground and was wrecked in Mountbatten Bay.
 All on board survived.
 Jessie Lawson was on a voyage from London to Van Diemen's Land.

 Fate

-On 26 October 1829 a steamboat towed Indian Trader into Stockholm.
-Indian Trader had been sailing from "Laguna" to St Pertersburg when she had struck on Gothland.
+On 26 October 1829, a steamboat towed Indian Trader into Stockholm.
+Indian Trader had been sailing from "Laguna" to St Petersburg when she had struck on Gotland.
 It was expected that Indian Trader would be condemned.

 The Register of Shipping for 1831 has the notation "LOST" by her name.
 Lloyd's Register continued to carry Indian Trader with stale data until 1833.